dancsecs/sztest/examples/output/README.md

 <!--- gotomd::End::tst::./stderr/package -->

 > The failure highlights that there was a line in the ```chk.Stderr()``` list (the want) that is missing from the got.
-IE the line <font style="color:white;background:red">Missing in got</font> indicates that this line needs to be removed from the want.
+IE the line Missing in got indicates that this line needs to be removed from the want.

 [Contents](../../README.md#contents)